You should treat ice like you would food because both can cause foodborne illness if you don’t follow proper ice safety solutions.

 Microorganisms can grow together to form what we call a biofilm on food and ice containers, ice machine walls, and trays.
 This biofilm protects microorganisms from chemicals such as cleaning and sanitizing agents.
 Within the biofilm, pathogens like Salmonella, Listeria, E. coli, Shigella can potentially make someone very sick.

-Again, regular cleaning and sanitizing of all surfaces is the best way to prevent your ice from becoming contaminated.
+Again, regular cleaning and sanitizing of all surfaces is the best way to prevent your ice from becoming contaminated and avoid ice maker problems down the road.

 If biofilms have already formed, you can physically clean them out by scrubbing with a sanitizing agent.